PreciousChicken/blog/content/posts/vercel-apollo-server-react.md

 })
 ```

-The `introspection` and `playground` variables are normally excluded in production, but I've left them in so the GraphQL playground is still accessible.
+The `introspection` and `playground` variables are normally excluded in production, but leaving them in means the GraphQL playground is still accessible.

 ## Front end